Lesson 3 – Circuits 1: Intro to Electrical and Computer Engineering (ECE)#

 Unknowns: Power consumed by each bulb.

-Assumptions: The light bulbs can be modeled as a resistor and are using all the voltage (potential) provided by the source.
-Since power consumption is our sole measure of merit, then the option with the lesser power consumption will be the better option.
+Assumptions: The light bulbs can be modeled as resistors and are using all the voltage provided by the source.
+The option with the lesser power consumption will be the better option.

 Answer: Option B is the better design because it consumes 720 mW, which is less than the 900 mW consumed by Option A.

 For simple problems like the one we just solved, the decision is obvious as soon as the comparison is made.
 However, in engineering (and many other pursuits), it is not enough to reach the right decision.
 We must also adequately articulate the decision so that others can understand it and act accordingly.
-Therefore, our answer is not “Option B,” but rather “Option B is the better design because it consumes 720 mW, which is less than the 900 mW consumed by Option A.” Communication is very important in all aspects of life, especially engineering.
+Communication is very important in all aspects of life, especially engineering.